-Torqeedo today announced several new products and developments for electric mobility on the water at a digital press conference.
+Torqeedo announce several new products and developments for electric mobility on the water at a digital press conference.

 During the event, Dr Ralf Plieninger and Dr Michael Rummel, the company's managing directors, talked about the company, its products and market opportunities, and how the company fulfils its mission to create the future of marine mobility.

 “We are the right company in the right market,” said Rummel when asked how Torqeedo is dealing with current economic challenges.
 “We are strengthening our organisation internally, and we are further expanding and fostering our global footprint.”